 Your legacy – what you leave behind for those you love and who love you – is not about money.
 Kindnesses, compassion, caring…these acts will live on in the hearts of your heirs for as long as they live.
 When it’s time to plan for the future, you want to do what’s best for everyone.

-Will or Trust: What’s the Difference?
+Trust vs Will in Arizona: What’s the Difference?